100 Years Bauhaus: Which interest do we take in Modern Movement today?

 DOCOMOMO Deutschland DOCOMOMO Germany takes the 100th anniversary of the Bauhaus as an opportunity to discuss the significance of modernity in the 21st century.
 The focus should not be on the Bauhaus itself, but on the concepts, visions and impulses emanating from modern move-ment.
 They should be related to today’s social, economic, cultural and in particular creative issues.
 Are the social, spatial and constructional concepts formulated by moden movement and post-war modernism still sustain-able today?
 What role do cultural and climatic conditions play in the preser-vation, renovation and transformation of spaces, buildings and modern movement sites?
 How can the basic ideas of classical modernism be continued 100 years later and thus contribute to solving current challenges?
 What contribution must academic and vocational training make and which for-mats are suitable for this?

 The invited keynote speakers will comment on these questions and in particular introduce the role of architecture as a planning and design discipline.
-David Chipperfield will report on the preserva-tion and transformation of the listed National Gallery of Ludwig Mies van der Rohe in Berlin, which challenges the icons of modernity in conceptual and constructive terms.
-Minsuk-Cho Minsuk-Cho from Korea won the Golden Lion as curator of the Korean Pavilion at the 2014 Venice Biennale.
-He will talk about modernity in Korea with a special focus on his restoration and expansion of the French Embassy in Seoul.
-The building of Kim Jung-eup, a former LeCorbusier employee, is one of Korea’s most important modern buildings.
-Wiel Arets Wiel Arets was Dean at the IIT for five years, succeeding Mies van der Rohe as an architecture teacher and working in a restored building de-signed by Mies van der Rohe in Chicago.
+David Chipperfield will report on the preservation and transformation of the listed National Gallery of Ludwig Mies van der Rohe in Berlin, which challenges the icons of modernity in conceptual and constructive terms.
+Fernando Romero is a Mexico city based Architect, recognized as one of the leading architects of his generation.
+He was named a Global Leader of Tomorrow at the World Economic Forum in 2002, one of the 50 Most Influential Designers by Fast Company in 2012 and became an Honorary Fellow of the American Institute of Architects (AIA) in 2013.
+His many accolades include the Bauhaus Award and the ‘Best of the Best’ Red Dot Award.
+Romero and his office fr·ee are involved in a wide range of educational and cultural activities.
+Regeneration, a project restoring selected pieces of modern Mexican architecture, preserves culture and creates awareness about the role of architecture and design in Mexico.
+Wiel Arets was dean at the Illinois Institute of Technology College of Architecture (IIT) for five years, succeeding Mies van der Rohe as an architecture teacher and working in a restored building designed by Mies van der Rohe in Chicago.
 He has a close connection to the legacy of the Bauhaus in the USA.
 In his speech, he will comment on the significance of the mod race today, among other things, based on his design for the Antwerp Tower.
-In the evening there will be a moderated podium discussion with the speakers

 The event will be accompanied by various excursions to sites of modern movement and post-war modernism in Berlin.
-These take place on Thursday and Saturday before and after the conference: Hansaviertel, Neue Nationalgalerie, Akademie der Künste.
-Further information later.
+These take place on Saturday, 2nd of March 2019 after the conference: Hansaviertel, Neue Nationalgalerie, Akademie der Künste.

 CALL FOR ABSTRACTS